10 tools to help you become an influential writer

 According to influencers and successful leaders, if you want to be a great leader you need to be a great writer.
 In today’s world, writing plays a pivotal role regardless of your expertise and skills.

-But while you certainly need to master the basic of writing, being a great writer is about so much more than simply ensuring you’ve mastered grammar (as Mark Twain once said, “Writing is easy.
-All you have to do is cross out the wrong words.”).
+But while you certainly need to master the basic of writing, being a great writer is about so much more than simply ensuring you’ve mastered grammar.
+(If you need help with this, you can check grammar at EduBirdie.)

 To be an influential writer, you need to be able to write about topics that are in the general consciousness right now (or about to), and you need to be able to write text that is engaging, interesting to read and sharable.